seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt*

 ### SCENE III.
 The same.
-Street before Pandarus’ house.
+Street before Pandarus' house.

 *Enter PARIS, TROILUS, AENEAS, DEIPHOBUS, ANTENOR, and DIOMEDES*

 **PARIS**
-It is great morning, and the hour prefix’d
+It is great morning, and the hour prefix'd
 Of her delivery to this valiant Greek
 Comes fast upon.
 Good my brother Troilus,
 Tell you the lady what she is to do,